 |Table A||Table B||Table C||Table D||Table E||Table F||Table G||Table H||Table I||Rank|

 Once physical and mental ability scores are set, calculate the character's Health, Karma, negative Health, and mental Health scores.
-Normal Humans may determine their initial Resources rank on table B. Their Popularity score will initially be zero (0).
+Normal humans may determine their starting Resources rank on table B. Their Popularity score will initially be zero (0).

 Next up are Quirks.
 A normal human adventurer begins with four quirk points, which he or she may spend on beneficial quirks as they see fit - either purchasing one level 3 quirk, two level 2 or 'double cost' quirks, four level 1 quirks, or any combination therein.
 If the character would like even more, he or she may take on deleterious quirks to cover any difference their choices create.

 While the quirks taken are entirely up to the player generating a character, random tables are presented for convenience, should the player not really know (or care) which quirks he or she begins play with - or for the Judge's use.
 Random quirks can be generated by rolling on table 37 to determine the type of quirk to be taken, while tables 38 through 42 showcase the individual quirks available.

 Quirks with a (2) listed behind them count 'double', and cost (or grant) two quirk points.
 Quirks with a (*) notation may be taken in levels, costing (or granting) one point at level 1, two points at level 2, and four points at level 3.